-Finally, we couldn’t find anything cheerful to add in our conclusion other than scary numbers, that will make you strongly believe that animal fur shouldn’t be sold anymore from now on.
+Finally, we couldn’t find anything cheerful to add to our conclusion other than scary numbers, that will make you strongly believe that animal fur shouldn’t be sold anymore from now on.

-- 100 million animals are killed each year for the fur.
+- 100 million animals are killed each year for fur.

 - 85 million animals are held prisoners in fur farms until their slaughtering.

-- 100 animals can be killed for one coat.
+- 100 animal can be killed for one coat.